 Learn all about the history of Russian housing, from the kommunalki community flats to dachas along the countryside.

-Before the 1917 Revolution 80% of the Russian population lived in the country; by the 1980s more than 70% resided in big cities like Moscow and Leningrad (St Petersburg).
+Before the 1917 Revolution 80% of the Russian population lived in the country; by the 1980s more than 70% resided in big cities like Moscow and Leningrad (Saint Petersburg).
 This great influx of people was caused by disruption to everyday life resulting from the Revolution: a bloody civil war, the devastation of large tracts of the land, many failed harvests, and the rapid industrialization.
 The incomers sought work and food.

 As the influx continued as new factories were built, serious social problems arose – particularly in the realm of Russian housing.